 but does not include manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from a person, other than such customer.

-- Tax is deductible on the amount excluding service tax, if the amount of service tax shown separately.
+- Tax is deductible on the amount excluding GST, if the amount of GST shown separately.
 Notification no. 01/2014

 - There is no surcharge, education cess or secondary and higher education cess payable under section 194C.